-Transportation: We encourage our teams to use hybrid or electric vehicles and have installed electric charging points in our car parks.
-Our meeting rooms have videoconferencing facilities to limit travel between our sites.
+Transportation: We encourage our teams to use hybrid or electric vehicles and have installed electric charging points in our parking lots.
+In addition, our meeting rooms have videoconferencing facilities to limit travel between our sites.

-Since 2021, our industrial sites have been powered by biogas, a green energy source that significantly reduces greenhouse gas emissions.
+Since 2021, our industrial sites have been powered by biogas, a green energy source produced from the decomposition of organic waste that significantly reduces greenhouse gas emissions.